What is hom3r?

 A Hierarchical prOduct Model 3D vieweR.

-The Hierarchical prOduct Model 3D vieweR (hom3r) is a 3D viewer specialized for complex hierarchical product models.
+You may have wondered what complex products are for us.
 Many products developed or used by different industries can be described as an assembly of a set of components or parts.
-A model may consist of a set of 3D objects representing the product parts and the information needed to assemble the parts into the final product.
-The model may also contain additional information relevant to the product context; this information may be linked to specific parts of the product or to specific areas in the product geometry.
+A model may consist of a set of 3D objects representing the pieces of the product and the information needed to assemble the pieces into the final product.

-1. Hierarchical selection
+2. Hierarchical selection

 Selection over the product is based on mouse ray-casting.
 This 3D interaction feature allows the user to highlight a specific product part or a set of parts (by a mouse click).
 Selection is a first step for further manipulation tasks, such as focusing on a specific part, visualization of the selected part without occlusions or extraction of certain information regarding the chosen part, as the following sections will describe.
 The selection algorithm allows for the selection of a product part at any hierarchy level, which results in the automatic selection of all nodes that are children of the current selection.